Global expansion of the otaku phenomenon: communities, fashion, economy and anime culture around the world

 Global expansion of otaku culture

-The otaku culture It has ceased to be an exclusively Japanese phenomenon and has spread worldwide, boosting creative industries and new forms of social interaction.
+The otaku culture it has ceased to be an exclusively Japanese phenomenon and has spread worldwide, promoting creative industries and new forms of social interaction.

-This global expansion is the result of the dedication of fans who invest numerous hours in activities related to anime and manga, generating an international economic and social ecosystem.
+This global expansion is the result of the dedication of fans who invest numerous hours in activities linked to anime and manga, generating an international economic and social ecosystem.

 Definition and dedication of the average otaku

-The term otaku It describes a committed fan who spends between 20 and 30 hours a week watching series, reading manga, or collecting objects related to the culture.
+The term Otaku it describes a committed fan who spends between 20 and 30 hours a week watching series, reading manga or collecting objects related to culture.

-This level of dedication creates a deep connection with the otaku universe that transcends mere entertainment and is reflected in active participation in forums and the creation of original content.
+This level of dedication creates a deep connection with the otaku universe that transcends mere entertainment and is reflected in active participation in forums and creation of one's own content.

 Therefore, the average otaku not only consumes content but also contributes to the expansion and dynamism of this global subculture.